Dan III of Wallachia: Pretender

 Dan settled in Șcheii (outside the walls of Brașov) in Transylvania.
 Boyars from Wallachia and Făgăraș joined him.
 On 16 December 1456, John Hunyadi's son, Ladislaus Hunyadi, ordered the Saxons of Brașov and Țara Bârsei to support Dan against Vlad Dracula who had "caused much inconvenience and damage" in Transylvania, but Dan could not chase Vlad from Wallachia.
 The Saxon burghers of Sibiu supported Vlad Dracula's half-brother, Vlad the Monk, to seize Amlaș (which had been traditionally held in Transylvania by the princes of Wallachia) before 14 March 1457.

 Ladislaus V of Hungary had Ladislaus Hunyadi executed on 16 March.
 Hunyadi's maternal uncle, Michael Szilágyi, rose up against the king, but the Transylvanian Saxons remained faithful to the monarch.
 Taking advantage of the situation, Vlad Dracula plundered Țara Bârsei in 1457.
 Vlad's envoys were present at the negotiations between Szilágyi and the Saxons.
 Szilágyi and the Saxons signed a peace treaty on 23 or 24 November 1457, which obliged the burghers of Brașov to expel Dan from the town.

-Relationship between Vlad Dracula and the Saxons became again tense, because Vlad captured and impaled "all the merchants of Brașov and Țara Bârsei" who had settled in Wallachia.
+Relations between Vlad Dracula and the Saxons became tense again, because Vlad captured and impaled "all the merchants of Brașov and Țara Bârsei" who had settled in Wallachia.
 Dan returned to Brașov with the support of Matthias Corvinus, the new king of Hungary, in early 1459.
 On 5 April, Dan authorized the officials of Brașov to confiscate the wealth of the Wallachian merchants who had fled from the town because of the emerging conflict.
 After Vlad Dracul broke into Țara Bârsei, plundering the region in August or September, Dan accused him of cooperating with the Ottoman Empire.